 Jersey has long promoted itself as an attractive jurisdiction to relocate to.
 In order to attract wealthy families to the island it has developed specific legislation for so-called High Value Residents.
 Those that qualify as High Value Residents benefit from reduced personal income tax rates.
 As corporate income tax rates are low, Jersey can be an attractive jurisdiction for entrepreneurial families to relocate to.

 Read more about relocation to Jersey

 Relocating to Luxembourg

-Especially since it has introduced an investor visa programme, Luxembourg has become an interesting alternative to consider for relocation, especially for EU-residents.
-Centrally positioned between Belgium, France and Germany it offers an attractive tax environment, interesting culture and excellent opportunities to establish a business.
+Especially since it has introduced an investor visa programme, Luxembourg has become an interesting alternative to consider for relocation, for both EU and non-EU-residents.
+Centrally positioned between Belgium, France and Germany, it offers an attractive tax environment, interesting culture and excellent opportunities to establish a business.